shou-han/DyslexiaCode/README.md

 # DyslexiaCode
-This code is to collect and anaylse the data for the paper Stefanac, N., Zhou, SH., O'Connell, R., Spencer-Smith, M., Castles, A., Bellgrove, M. "Insufficient Evidence Accumulation in Dyslexia."
+The codes in this folder is to collect and anaylse the data for the paper Stefanac, N., Zhou, SH., O'Connell, R., Spencer-Smith, M., Castles, A., Bellgrove, M. "Insufficient Evidence Accumulation in Dyslexia."

 The data is collected using a random dots paradigm built using psychtoolbox http://psychtoolbox.org/.
 The code for the random dots paradigm is given in RandomContinuousDotsParadigm.m.